field customization

 link-split | url | Open the URL in two content panes.
 Load the supplied URL into the first content pane, in the second-content pane we try to load the Wikipedia / Wikidata page for this search-string / qid |

-rest-json | “prop: 0”, and “value: '${api-function-name}:${argument-string}':true” | Fetch API data from the supplied API-function and the argument-string (eg. a title-string or qid).
+rest-json | “prop: 0”, and “value: '${api-function-name}:${argument-string}':true” | Fetch API data from the inline API-function and the argument-string (eg. a title-string or qid).
 The third boolean-argument can enable/disable the API data fetching.
 The results are rendered in the topic-card.
 Note: The required field structure is likely to change in the future.
 Likely becoming a JS-object instead of a colon-delimited string. |

 special values